 - Capturing data to track every insert, update and delete; and

 - Extracting the historical data as per requirements.

 Let us see how these two tasks are achieved in a WaveMaker app using DB2 System Temporal.
-Consider the use case where a HR manager allots resources to various departments within the company.
-Company’s auditing needs require tracking of who worked in which department during a particular date/month or time period.
+Consider the use case where an HR manager allows resources to various departments within the company.
+The company’s auditing needs require tracking of who worked in which department during a particular date/month or time period.